cicerohellmann/cicerohellmann/README.md

-I'm working on developing sinergic applications with AI
+I'm working on developing synergic applications with AI